BeejLuig/BeejLuig.github.io/_posts/2016-08-14-viewport_units_and_responsive_cubes.markdown

 }
 ```

 No need to change the width and height settings!
-The width and height settings will still fill the container effectively.
+The current settings will fill the container effectively.
 We only change the Z-translation.
 Moving right along...

 ```
 #cube figure {